gabrielkrell/strain-rig/README.md

  - Input `z`: Zero the force sensor.

 Extra compilation steps: install the [Arduino-PID-Library](https://github.com/br3ttb/Arduino-PID-Library) (Library Manager > PID by Brett Beauregard)

+## Notes on calibration:

+The HX711 is a 24-bit ADC, which, in our application, measures voltage from the load cell up to ±20mV.
+The largest signed 24-bit int is 8388607.
+Thus, a change of 1 from hx711.read() corresponds to (1/8388607) volts.
+For convenience, this unit is called "ticks".